ozgurgulerx/aistudio-workshop-ozguler/README_v2.md

-# AZURE ML PROMPTFLOW AI & STUDIO WORKSHOP
+# AZURE AI & STUDIO WORKSHOP - OzgurGuler

 AI Studio workshop is a set of labs that can be used to get upto speed with AI Studio.
 Content can be used in a one-to-many delivery session in a workshop format.